itzmeppl/python-curriculum/README.md

 # python-curriculum
-This is a custom made Python curriculum for Code Ninjas
+This is a Python curriculum that is in progress for my workplace (Code Ninjas).